 Are you a member yet?
 Membership is open to all and is the first step towards accreditation.

 If you aim to become accredited with us, you will need to train in CBT at post-graduate level.
-This means that must have an undergraduate degree or our recognised equivalent equivalent in a mental health field.
+This means that you must have an undergraduate degree or a recognised equivalent in a mental health field.

 We call these accepted professional backgrounds Core Professions.
 You should also have at least a year's experience of working in this or another mental health field.

 No Core Profession?
 You can still train in CBT - we also recognise equivalent training and experience in mental health.
 This is known as KSA.